J3RN/talks/elixir-talk/README.md

-elixir-talk
+Elixir talk
 ===========

-My talk (in Reveal.js) and some associated Elixir files
+My talk was going to be in Reveal.js, but I ended up just talking through the files.
+It's sad the files don't speak for themselves!